biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 When using "Deblurred" data, there is no taxa assignment since features are kept as individual error-corrected sequences, so if you are referencing this tutorial with your own deblurred data you can skip to the next section "Alpha Diversity Analysis".

 To display the taxonomic profiles of our samples, we will select our rarefied data artifact, and click "Process".
-The same processing view we saw previously now appears, so click on "Summarize taxa" from the dropdown menu to arrive at the following view:
+The same processing view we saw previously now appears, so click on "Summarize taxa" from the drop-down menu to arrive at the following view:

 .. figure::  images/taxa_barplot_parameter2.png
    :align:   center